Skip to main content

 • In 2021, legislation was passed that requires any local educational agency (LEA) operating a Kindergarten to also provide a TK program for all 4-year-old children by 2025–26.
 UTK means that by 2025–26, regardless of background, race, zip code, immigration status, or income level, every child will have access to TK as a quality learning experience the year before Kindergarten.

 2. How are Transitional Kindergarten (TK) programs different than preschool or other child development programs offered by local education agencies (LEAs) for three- and four-year-old children?
-(Updated 27-May-2022)
+(Updated 20-Sep-2024)

-TK is part of the K-12 public school system and is the first year of a two-year kindergarten program that uses a modified kindergarten curriculum that is age and developmentally appropriate.
+TK is part of the kindergarten through grade twelve (K-12) public school system and is the first year of a two-year kindergarten program that uses a modified kindergarten curriculum that is age and developmentally appropriate.

-Pursuant to Education Code (EC) Section 48000(f), TK programs are intended to be aligned to the California Preschool Learning Foundations developed by the California Department of Education.
+Pursuant to Education Code (EC) Section 48000(f) External link opens in new window or tab., TK programs are intended to be aligned to the California Preschool Learning Foundations developed by the California Department of Education.
 TK is not considered a preschool program and must be taught by an educator who holds an appropriate credential to teach TK.
-For a full listing of credentials that are allowed to teach TK, please visit the California Commission on Teacher Credentialing.
+For a full listing of credentials that are allowed to teach TK, please visit the California Commission on Teacher Credentialing (CTC).

-EC Section 48000(g) requires credentialed teachers who are first assigned to a TK classroom after July 1, 2015 to have one of the following by August 1, 2023:
+EC Section 48000(g) External link opens in new window or tab. requires credentialed teachers who are first assigned to a TK classroom after July 1, 2015 to have one of the following by August 1, 2025:

 • At least 24 units in early childhood education, or childhood development, or both